Dynamics of a jointly commensurate moir\'e charge density wave

-To address these challenges, we employ a suite of time- and momentum-resolved probes to monitor the dynamics of JC-CDWs following femtosecond laser excitation \cite{Zong2018UltrafastWave,Zong2021RoleOrder,Zong2019EvidenceTransition,Kogar2020Light-inducedLaTe3,Cheng2022Light-inducedCorrelations,Cheng2024UltrafastWave,Ravnik2018, Ning2024DynamicalSuperconductor,Su2025}.
-By leveraging a combination of time-resolved X-ray diffraction (tr-XRD), time- and angle-resolved photoemission spectroscopy (tr-ARPES), and ultrafast electron diffraction (UED), we gain complementary sensitivity to different aspects of the order parameter --- including its periodicity, coherence length, amplitude, and phase fluctuations.
-Together, these techniques offer a three-dimensional, real-time imaging of JC-CDW evolution and shed light on the unexplored moiré dynamics.
+\paragraph{} To address these challenges, we employ a suite of time- and momentum-resolved probes to monitor the dynamics of JC-CDWs following femtosecond laser excitation \cite{Zong2018UltrafastWave,Zong2021RoleOrder,Zong2019EvidenceTransition,Kogar2020Light-inducedLaTe3,Cheng2022Light-inducedCorrelations,Cheng2024UltrafastWave,Ravnik2018, Ning2024DynamicalSuperconductor,Su2025}.
+Leveraging a combination of time-resolved X-ray diffraction (tr-XRD), ultrafast electron diffraction (UED), and time- and angle-resolved photoemission spectroscopy (tr-ARPES), we separately track four key aspects of the CDW order parameter: amplitude, phase fluctuations, correlation length, and periodicity (Fig.~\ref{fig:Fig1}\textbf{c,d}).
+The CDW amplitude is directly reflected in the superlattice peak intensity in time-resolved diffraction and the gap opening near the Fermi surface in tr-ARPES.
+The CDW phase fluctuations can be retrieved from the CDW diffraction peak intensity, analogous to the Debye-Waller effect, in which incoherent phonons quench the Bragg peak intensity\cite{Overhauser1971ObservabilityDiffraction,Zong2019EvidenceTransition}.
+Furthermore, the spatial phase coherence is captured by the CDW diffraction peak width, which is inversely related to the correlation length\cite{Zong2019EvidenceTransition}.
+Finally, the CDW periodicity is obtained from the diffraction peak position, which directly determines the CDW wavevector.
+Collectively, these techniques provide a disentangled view of how different components of CDWs evolve out of equilibrium, enabling three-dimensional, real-time visualization of JC-CDW and shedding light on its unexplored moiré dynamics.